industrial-edge/notifier-api/README.md

 # Notifier OpenAPI implementation

-This guide shows how to implement the Notifier OpenAPI to connect a user-developed app to the Notifier and access the interfaces of the Notifier.
+This guide shows how to use the Notifier OpenAPI in different ways.
+Here the OpenAPI is implemented within an user-developed app to send notifications to the Notifier.
+Furthermore it is shown how to use the OpenAPI within the Flow Creator and with Postman.

 - [Notifier OpenAPI implementation](#notifier-openapi-implementation)
   - [Description](#description)